Frequently Asked Estate Planning Questions

 When is the right time to develop an estate plan?

 If you have assets, death benefits, children, or family members with special needs for whom you would like to provide after your death, then NOW is the right time for you to develop your estate plan.
 If none of the above apply to you, then you may not need an estate plan.

 What does a lawyer do when planning an estate?

 Our estate planning attorneys will help you plan the designation of beneficiaries and titling of property, and will draft estate planning documents such as wills and trusts.
 Our goal is to minimize the tax and attorney fees of your estate after your death while maximizing the benefits to your heirs.
-In doing so, the estate planning attorneys at Hoffman Walker & Smith will help you determine what documents are necessary for you to provide for your loved ones while protecting yourself until death.
+In doing so, the estate planning attorneys at Hoffman Walker & Knauf will help you determine what documents are necessary for you to provide for your loved ones while protecting yourself until death.

 Other documents that may be drafted are powers of attorney or health care directives that appoint representatives to manage financial and medical decision making for you prior to your death.
 The drafting of these documents does not necessarily negate the need for probate, but oftentimes limits the amount of the assets that need to be probated, which typically gets the assets to your beneficiaries faster, and with less expense.

 What happens if I don’t plan my estate?